14 Integral relations of a single-phase atmosphere

 14.4.1 Forms of energy in a hydrostatic atmosphere

-The kinetic energy $\KE$ of a column of air in a hydrostatic atmosphere is by
+The kinetic energy $\KE$ of a column of air in a hydrostatic atmosphere is given by

 \[ \begin{align} \KE = \int_0^{\infty}\frac{1}{2}\rho\mathbf{v}_h^2dz = \int_{p\left(0\right)}^{p\left(\infty\right)}\frac{1}{2}\rho\mathbf{v}_h^2\frac{\partial z}{\partial\rho}dp \stackrel{\partial z/\partial\rho = -1/\left(g\rho\right)}{=} -\frac{1}{g}\int_{p_S}^0\frac{1}{2}\mathbf{v}_h^2dp = \frac{1}{g}\int_0^{p_S}\frac{1}{2}\mathbf{v}_h^2dp \end{align} \]

-given, where $p_S$ is the pressure at the earth's surface.
-The same applies to internal energy
+where $p_S$ is the pressure at the earth's surface.
+Analogously, for the internal energy, one has

 \[ \begin{align} \IE = \int_0^\infty\rho c^{(V)}Tdz = \frac{1}{g}\int_{0}^{p_S}c^{(V)}Tdp. \end{align} \]